spayot/mubi_crawler/README.md

 **Example of queries** (e.g. show me Comedies with MetaScores higher than 80 available on Mubi.)

 ## Steps
-* Extract list of movies available to watch on Mubi, query MetaCritic to access meta_score,
+* Extract list of movies available to watch on Mubi, query MetaCritic to access meta_score, and stores results as a table into a csv file

 ## Install
 `pip install -r requirements.txt`